Finance (FIN)

 FIN 465, FINANCIAL PLANNING CAPSTONE, 4 Credits

 Serves as the capstone course in the Financial Planning program.
 Synthesize and integrate knowledge from previous courses to develop a comprehensive financial plan.
-Client communications skills covered.
+Covers client communications skills.

 Available via Ecampus